gojimmypi/IoT_BBQ/Assignments/Final_Project_Report.md

 ## How would you extend this project to do something more?
 Are there other features you’d like?
 How would you go about adding them?

+I chose the this particular IoT Discovery board for the WiFi capabilities.
+As it turns out, the power consumption is simply way too high for battery operation.
+Our grill is located a bit far from the house; I certainly don't want to run an extension cord.
+I have some [LoRa experience](https://gojimmypi.github.io/tag/lora/) and plan to see if I can get that working with an MQTT server.

+There are also plans for including a firebox temperature sensor, specifically the MAX6675 Module + K Type Thermocouple Temperature as described in the [original README](https://github.com/gojimmypi/IoT_BBQ/blob/main/README.md#iot_bbq) from a few years back when I created something for the ESP8266.

 ## Grading